KiandaBPM/docs/content/docs/platform/rules/tables/loop-table.md

 6. **Enable start action** gives you two options:

    - **Yes** - allows you to select a field that will execute before the loop starts.
-   - **No** - no changes are made, the loop will execute straight away.
+   - **No** - means no changes are made, the loop will execute straight away.

 7. **Enable end action** gives you two options:

    - **Yes** - allows you to select a field that will execute after the loop finishes.
-   - **No** - no changes are made, the loop will end without any action.
+   - **No** - means no changes are made, the loop will end without any action.

 ### Editing, deleting or duplicating rules